diana-hui-yang/cohesity-scripts/sbt/README.md

 ./backup-ora-coh-dedup.bash -o orcl -a no -i 1 -f vip-list -s /u01/app/coheisty -v orasbt1 -p 3 -e 30
 ### Archive log backup example
 ./backup-ora-coh-dedup.bash -o orcl -a yes -f vip-list -s /u01/app/coheisty -v orasbt1 -p 2 -e 30

+## Note
+RMAN "delete obsolete" command is used in this script to delete expired backups.
+Be default, it is commmented out.
+Please check Oracle Bug report and apply the necessary fixes before you uncomment that line.

+"Oracle Bug 29633753  delete obsolete removes backup created inside recovery window of read only datafiles in nocatalog mode"

+The other option to control retention is by using NFS mount.